linuskendall/solana-scripts/README.md

 If the previous machine is running, then on the old voting node:

-1. Stop solana on the old machine: `/home/solana/bin/stop-voting.sh`
+1. Stop solana on the old machine (voting): `/home/solana/bin/stop.sh`

 2. Stop the tower syncing (comment out in crontab): `crontab -e`